Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Hong Kong suspends surrender of fugitive offenders and mutual legal assistance agreements with multiple countries

 The Hong Kong government announced that it had notified the Consulates General of the Netherlands and Ireland in Hong Kong respectively in accordance with the instructions of the Central Government to suspend the implementation of the agreement on the surrender of fugitive offenders and the agreement on criminal judicial assistance between Hong Kong and the two countries.
-A government spokesman said that while the Netherlands and Ireland have enacted relevant laws, they have unilaterally suspended the implementation of the surrender agreement with Hong Kong under the pretext of national security law.
-The government has expressed firm opposition to the relevant practices of the two countries, describing that the two countries have politicized judicial cooperation and undermined the basis for judicial cooperation between Hong Kong and the two countries.
 The government also issued notices to the French, German, and Finnish consulates, shelving the surrender agreement with France, suspending the implementation of the surrendering fugitive agreement with Germany and Finland, and suspending the implementation of the criminal judicial assistance agreement between Hong Kong and the above three countries.

 11 November

 Four LegCo members disqualified

-The 23rd Meeting of the Standing Committee of the 13th National People's Congress passed the Decision of the Standing Committee of the National People's Congress on the Qualifications of the Legislative Council Members of the Hong Kong Special Administrative Region on 11 November 2020, clarifying the members of LegCo, because they promote or advocating Hong Kong independence, refuse to recognize China's exercise of sovereignty over Hong Kong, seek foreign or foreign forces to interfere in the affairs of Hong Kong and the statutory requirements and conditions of loyalty to the Hong Kong government, once recognized in accordance with the law, will immediately lose the qualifications of a member of the Legislative Council.
+The 23rd Meeting of the Standing Committee of the 13th National People's Congress passed the Decision of the Standing Committee of the National People's Congress on the Qualifications of the Legislative Council Members of the Hong Kong Special Administrative Region on 11 November, allowing the Hong Kong government to expel lawmakers deemed to be supporting Hong Kong independence, colluding with foreign forces or threatening national security, without having to go through the courts.

-Hong Kong government subsequently announced that Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Kenneth Leung had lost their seats as LegCo members and gazetted the decision of the Standing Committee of the National People's Congress.
-Yeung said that he will continue to do his best for Hong Kong in his post in the future, and that he believed that Hong Kong was still full of hope in the future.
+The Hong Kong government announced that Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Kenneth Leung had lost their seats as LegCo members.
+Chief Executive Carrie Lam told reporters that the disqualifications were "constitutional, legal, reasonable and necessary", saying: "We have doubts about their abilities to perform their duties."
+At a press conference, the four ousted lawmakers condemned the move, with Dennis Kwok saying that it "clearly" breached the Basic Law.

 LegCo mass resignations

 In the afternoon, the remaining 15 democrats announced their resignation taking effect on 12 November.
-Only Civic Passion member Cheng Chung-tai and the medical constituency member Pierre Chan stated that they would stay in office, making the pro-Beijing camp became majority seats.
-Convener of the pro-democracy camp and the chairman of the Democratic Party, Wu Chi-wai, criticized the disqualification as "extremely absurd," saying that one country, two systems was dead.
-Liaison Office solemnly condemned the 15 democratic legislators of the Legislative Council for political speculation.
-They are destined to only ruin their political future and will not affect the progress of Hong Kong's one country, two systems.
+Only Civic Passion member Cheng Chung-tai and the medical constituency member Pierre Chan stated that they would stay in office.
+Convener of the pro-democracy camp and the chairman of the Democratic Party, Wu Chi-wai, had said previously that the resignation was to reflect both the unity of the pan-democrats and the "tyranny of the central government and the HKSAR".